 Josh is currently a sophomore in Bioengineering and is preparing for a minor in Bioethics and Humanities.
 While his natural habitat lies in the sciences, he is enthralled by all fields of study, and wishes he could major in everything.
 Josh has experience in a variety of writing styles, and he is eager to be exposed to new genres as much as possible.
 While not talking with writers about their work, Josh spends his time cleaning graduated cylinders, wrapping athlete's ankles, and standing in awe of the wonders of everyday life.

-KATIE PETERSON - Undergraduate Tutor
+KATIE PETERSON - Graduate Tutor (on leave until Spring 2015)

-DEBORAH PIERCE - Reference Librarian and Freelance Tutor
+DEBORAH PIERCE - Research Librarian & Tutor

 Deborah is a reference and instruction librarian at Odegaard.
 Her background includes

 a MM in Musicology (aka the study of the history and

 literature of music) and a MS in Information Science along with 25 years as

 a music information specialist and educator.
 She is an armchair

 philosopher who has been described by peers to have the ability to